epam/hub-extensions/documentation/hub-component-terraform.md

 #### AWS specific variables

-These variables has been set during `hub stack configure` state and defined in `.env` file.
+These variables has been set during `hubctl stack configure` state and defined in `.env` file.
 You don't have to refer it for your component, however you can overwrite.

 | Variable   | Description | Required
 | :-------- | :-------- | :-: |